kstenerud/dogma/v1/dogma_v1.md

 * When no conditions match, the default expression (if any) is used.
 * When no conditions match and there is no default expression, then no action is taken.
 * If more than one condition can match at the same time, the grammar is ambiguous.
+* A switch branch is never taken when any of the condition variables it references are inaccessible.

 ```dogma
 switch         = '[' & switch_entry+ & switch_default? & ']';